You should ensure you do not inadvertently infringe on someone else's intellectual property (IP) rights.

 You should maintain documents that record your ownership of IP rights or your entitlement to use them.
 These records can help to prove that any infringement was innocent rather than deliberate.
 This could substantially reduce any liability if you have infringed.

-For example, under the Copyright Act 1968 although knowledge of an infringement is not necessary to prove infringement of copyright, it does have a major impact on the damages a court will award.
-If a court finds that an infringer did not know and had no reason to believe that there would be an infringement, the court cannot order the infringer to pay damages.
-Instead the infringer is ordered to pay the owner of the copyright the value of any profits obtained from the infringement.
+For example, under the Patents Act 1990 although knowledge of an infringement is not necessary to prove infringement of a patent, there is an available defence of innocent infringement.
+If a court finds that an infringer did not know and had no reason to believe that a patent for the invention existed, the court may refuse to require the infringer to pay damages or make an award of profits.
+This does not affect the court’s power to grant injunctions or award damages against future infringement.

 Dealing with alleged infringement